ibm-cloud-docs/vpc/host-failure-recovery.md

 ```
 {: screen}

-## Setting the recovery policy by using the API
+## Setting the recovery policy with the API
 {: #set-recovery-policy-api}
 {: api}

-During instance [create](/apidocs/vpc/latest#create-instance) or [update](/apidocs/vpc/latest#update-instance) operations, the `host_failure` sub-property can be used to set the host failure `availability_policy` of the virtual server instance.
+During the instance [create](/apidocs/vpc/latest#create-instance) or [update](/apidocs/vpc/latest#update-instance) operations, the `host_failure` subproperty can be used to set the host failure `availability_policy` of the virtual server instance.
 If the compute host experiences a failure, specify `restart` or `stop` to set the policy.

 | Host failure policy | Attribute  |
 |---------|---------|